Taoyuan International Airport: Terminal 1

+Terminal 1 is the original passenger terminal of the Taiwan Taoyuan International Airport.
+The building was designed by Chinese-born, Taiwanese-American structural engineer Tung-Yen Lin and influenced by Eero Saarinen's Dulles International Airport Main Terminal.
+The five-storey, 169500 m2 terminal, along with the airport, opened in 1979 to relieve the overcrowded Taipei Songshan Airport.

 After the completion of Terminal 2, some gates from Terminal 1 were removed to make space for Terminal 2.
 Currently, Terminal 1 has 18 gates.
 Alphabetical letters were introduced when Terminal 2 was completed.
 The North Concourse is now Concourse A, and the South Concourse is now Concourse B. Before Terminal 2, gates were numbered from 1 to 22.
 China Airlines uses Concourse A for the majority of its flights in Terminal 1, while the third largest carrier of the airport, Cathay Pacific, operates most of its flights at Concourse B.

 In 2012, the renovation project of the terminal, designed by Japanese architect Norihiko Dan, was completed, doubling the floor area, expanding check-in counters, increasing shopping areas and expanding car-parking facilities.
 Part of the project was the complete redesigning of both the exterior and interior of the terminal.
 The capacity of Terminal 1 is 15 million passengers per year.
 This renovation received the 2014 Taiwan Architecture Award from the Taiwan Architects Association.